Lifebrain/DWI/qsiprep/README.md

-# DWI
+# qsiprep
-Scripts for running qsiprep with eddy cuda.
+Scripts for preprocessing DWI data with qsiprep with eddy cuda.

 ## Installation
 The singularity image used for running qsiprep can be downloaded from docker hub with the command: